 That said I decided to start this site after spending more time than I’d like to admit hacking my way through the forest of online luggage reviews trying to find versatile, high-quality bags that wouldn’t break my bank but would stand the test of time.
 Most reviewers however, seemed more concerned with hyping certain products than providing honest insight and helpful information.
 Now I have nothing against marketing, some of my best friends are marketers.
 But few things get my dander up quite like a review that purports to be unbiased but is actually little more than a thinly veiled (paid) plug for this product or that.
 So let me state up front that’s not what you’ll get here.
 On this site I’m all about providing useful, free, unbiased information.

-Value over Price
+Value Over Price Of Luggage

-The best values in luggage, duffle bags and garment bags are typically found in the $200 to $400 range with anything above that likely being overkill.
+The best values in luggage and garment bags are typically found in the $200 to $400 range with anything above that likely being overkill.
 After all, who is looking for a bag that will outlive them?
 Durability is great but unless there’s a chance my progeny could one day in the distant future make a killing with my bag on Antiques Roadshow then what’s the point of getting a second mortgage just to buy something to hold dirty socks?

-Finding The Best Luggage Sets For You
+Finding The Right Luggage Review For You

-Finding the right piece of luggage is not an event, it’s a process.
+Finding the good piece of luggage set is not an event, it’s a process.
 A process that starts with a very simple question: “What do I need?”
 While Patty might say I need hair transplants and an attitude adjustment we’re talking about luggage here so I’ll try to stay on point.
 In short, to answer the question “What do I need?” ask yourself a few other questions first.

 - Do I Need a Luggage Set? – Luggage sets typically come with 2 to 6 pieces that range from small carry-on bags to jumbo-sized creations that double as studio apartments.
 Seriously though, sets can be purchased in one fell swoop or acquired piece by piece until you have all the components.
 The how though is not as important as the why in this case.
-That is: “Why do I need a luggage set?”
+That is: “Why do I need a luggage?”
 If you don’t, move on.

 - Do I Usually Travel Light? – Some folks are born to travel light.
 Others, not so much.
 Which one are you?
 If you are the type who packs a change of clothes and map then you are halfway toward determining what type of bag you should have.
 Also, if you are a light traveler chances are you don’t need your smallish carry-on to have a hard shell.
 Soft shell bags are easier to squeeze into those crowded overhead compartments and typically have extra storage pockets on the exterior to hold your travel related ephemera.